julialopezgomez/optimisation-based-manipulation-planner/README.md

 **Academic users can request a free academic license by visiting the MOSEK website**: https://www.mosek.com/products/academic-licenses/.

-Following the instructions, you will instantly receive an email first, to accept the terms and conditions, and then to download your license.
+Following the instructions, you will instantly receive an email.
+First, to accept the terms and conditions, and then another one to download your license.

 **To use your license in this implementation**, you will need to replace the file `mosek.lic` with your own license file (or paste the content of your license file into the existing `mosek.lic` file).